 How To Find Surveyors

-When you are looking for a surveyor, you must ensure that they are registered with a trade association.
-In the UK, there are two main trade associations.
-There is the Royal Institute of Chartered Surveyors (RICS).
+When you are looking for a surveyor, you must ensure that they are members of Royal Institute of Chartered Surveyors (RICS).
 Members have 3 designations being Associate (AssocRICS) Member (MRICS) and Fellow (FRICS).

 Luckily, we are fully regulated firm by Royal Institution of Chartered Surveyors and offer surveying services.
 Our team has first-class experience uncovering high expenditure defects and saving you from potentially high repair costs.